mcavallo-git/Coding/linux/Linux - find (files with attributes matching).md

 <!-- ------------------------------------------------------------ -->

 <li><details><summary>
-		<b>No-Recursion - Limit matched results to a specific depth of sub-directories - using a maxdepth of 1 only searches within the given directory</b>
+		<p>No-Recursion - Limit matched results to a specific depth of sub-directories - using a maxdepth of 1 only searches within the given directory</p>
 	</summary>
 <pre><code>
 find '.' -maxdepth 1 -type 'd' -iname '*matched_name*' | wc -l;